QUICK ANSWER

 Most comparison posts rank exam prep tools by brand recognition and star ratings.
 That tells you which product has the best marketing.
 It does not tell you which product will help you pass the Florida real estate exam.

 The Florida exam has a specific structure that makes generic rankings misleading.
 Approximately 45 of the 100 questions test Florida law directly.
-Roughly 60 to 70% of questions test at the application level, not recall.
-EXCEPT/NOT questions make up 15 to 20% of the exam.
-And 10 to 15 questions test math that most students skip.
+A large share of questions test application, not recall.
+EXCEPT/NOT questions show up often enough to deserve dedicated practice.
+And 8 to 12 questions usually involve math, depending on the exam form.

 A prep tool that does not address all four of those factors is not preparing you for the exam you are actually taking.
 That is the lens this comparison uses.
 Not "which tool is most popular?" but "which tool addresses the specific reasons students fail the Florida exam?"